 Paddle away in Hamilton Halton Brant.
 Spring is the perfect time for water pursuits, whether you head to an inland lake or opt for one of many “Grand” experiences.
 As the weather gets warmer, gear up with a local outfitter and get ready for fun-filled days on the water.

-Grand River
+Family canoeing on the Grand River

 Don’t miss these paddling experiences: